smoll24/Calculator-Bases/README.md

 - addition and subtraction in any base
 - multiplication and division in any base
 - exponents and parenthesis
+- direct number conversion
+- see help guide for more info!
 ---
 Examples: